DOI10.47051/EPSX4868

 Figure 2: Distribution of Erythrolamprus typhlus in Ecuador.
 See Appendix 1 for a complete list of the presence localities included in the map.

-Etymology: The name Erythrolamprus, which comes from the Greek words erythros (meaning “red”) and lampros (meaning “brilliant”),23 refers to the bright red body rings of some snakes in this genus (such as E. aesculapii).
+Etymology: The name Erythrolamprus, which comes from the Greek words erythros (=red) and lampros (=brilliant),23 refers to the bright red body rings of some snakes in this genus (such as E. aesculapii).
 The specific epithet typhlus comes from the Greek word typhlos (meaning “blind”),23 although the reason why the name was coined is unknown.

-See it in the wild: In Ecuador, Velvet Swampsnakes cannot be expected to be seen reliably using standard methods of field herping, since individuals are recorded accidentally and no more than once every few months.
+See it in the wild: In Ecuador, Velvet Swampsnakes are recorded no more than once every few months at any given locality.
 The areas having the greatest number of recent observations are Tiputini Biodiversity Station and Shiripuno Lodge.
-Active snakes can be found by walking along forest trails during the day or sleeping snakes may be seen roosting on low vegetation during night walks.
+Active individuals of Erythrolamprus typhlus can be seen along forest trails during sunny mornings.
+Sleeping snakes may be seen roosting on low vegetation along forest trails at night.

 Acknowledgments: This account was published with the support of Secretaría Nacional de Educación Superior Ciencia y Tecnología (programa INEDITA; project: Respuestas a la crisis de biodiversidad: la descripción de especies como herramienta de conservación; No 00110378), Programa de las Naciones Unidas (PNUD), and Universidad San Francisco de Quito (USFQ).